 Many people that have a neurotransmitter imbalance will resort to drinking coffee, drinking alcohol, smoking cigarettes, or taking drugs.
-The problem with this scenario is that these substances seem to only temporarily fix the symptoms of a neurotransmitter imbalance by giving
+The problem with this scenario is that mind altering substances seem to only temporarily fix the symptoms of a neurotransmitter imbalance by giving